cossacklabs/product-docs/acra/security-controls/sql-firewall/_index.md

 There are several handler types for AcraCensor:

-- The `allow` handler, which allows specific queries or queries that match specific patterns and access to specific tables and blocks everything else.
+The `allow` handler - blocks everything, but allows specific queries or queries that match specific patterns and access to specific tables.
 If the `allowall` handler is a final statement of a configuration file, it means that all the queries that were not processed by previous handlers are allowed.

-- The `deny` handler, which blocks specific queries or queries that match specific patterns and access to the specific tables and allows everything else.
-If the `denyall` handler is a final statement of a configuration file, it means that all the queries that were not processed by previous handlers are allowed.
+The `deny` handler - allows everything, but blocks specific queries or queries that match specific patterns and access to the specific tables.

 For each handler, there are settings that regulate: